These 5 steps take less than 10 minutes, and you only have to do this once...

 Now, all mail destined for your account will be forwarded to the address you provided in step 5.

 Note for University Employees: If you work in a position that may communicate sensitive/private information, forwarding your email to another account is strongly discouraged for security reasons.
+Using an email account not controlled by the University introduces unknown risk to student information, which could result in a violation of rights to student or patient privacy under FERPA, HIPAA, and the GDPR.
 If you are unsure if you should forward your email or not, please check with your supervisor, or the OIT Support Center.

 Once legal name changes are processed by the appropriate office (Registrar's Office for students, Human Resources for staff/faculty), the next step is to regenerate your UAusername in UAOnline.
 To do this,